deepaksood619/deepaksood619.github.io/docs/knowledge/general/mental-models.md

 - [Nature vs Nurture](https://en.wikipedia.org/wiki/Nature_versus_nurture) - "the relative importance of an individual's innate qualities as compared to an individual's personal experiences in causing individual differences, especially in behavioral traits."
 - (2) Chain Reaction - "A sequence of reactions where a reactive product or by-product causes additional reactions to take place.
 In a chain reaction, positive feedback leads to a self-amplifying chain of events." (related:[cascading failure](https://en.wikipedia.org/wiki/Cascading_failure), [domino effect](https://en.wikipedia.org/wiki/Domino_effect))
-- (2) Filling a Vacuum - A [vacuum](https://en.wikipedia.org/wiki/Vacuum)"is space void of matter."
+- (2) Filling a Vacuum - A [vacuum](https://en.wikipedia.org/wiki/Vacuum) "is space void of matter."
 Filling a vacuum refers to the fact that if a vacuum is put next to something with pressure, it will be quickly filled by the gas producing that pressure. (related:[power vacuum](https://en.wikipedia.org/wiki/Power_vacuum))
 - [Emergence](https://en.wikipedia.org/wiki/Emergence#See_also) - "Whereby larger entities, patterns, and regularities arise through interactions among smaller or simpler entities that themselves do not exhibit such properties." (related:[decentralized system](https://en.wikipedia.org/wiki/Decentralised_system), [spontaneous order](https://en.wikipedia.org/wiki/Spontaneous_order))
 - [Natural Selection](https://en.wikipedia.org/wiki/Natural_selection) - "The differential survival and reproduction of individuals due to differences in phenotype.
 It is a key mechanism of evolution, the change in heritable traits of a population over time."
 - [Butterfly Effect](https://en.wikipedia.org/wiki/Butterfly_effect#See_also) - "The concept that small causes can have large effects." (related:[bullwhip effect](https://en.wikipedia.org/wiki/Bullwhip_effect) - "increasing swings in inventory in response to shifts in customer demand as you move further up the supply chain.")